Dateline Announcements

 • Seeking trans and nonbinary identifying individuals for a study on vocal effort (paid)

 If eligible, participants will be asked to speak at a loud volume, like you would in a restaurant.
-They collect data from a microphone and participant self-ratings.
-The experiment takes place at 海角乱伦社区鈥檚 JC Building, 10 Gannet Drive (next to the Johnson City Walmart) and takes approximately 1.5-2 hours to complete.
+The lab will then collect data from a microphone and participant self-ratings.
+The experiment takes place at 海角乱伦社区鈥檚 JC Building, 10 Gannet Drive (next to the Johnson City Walmart), and takes approximately 1.5-2 hours to complete.
 Compensation is $20/hour.

 For More Information: